 START HELGE ODER DESIGN

-WORKSHOP AND LECTURE
+SEMINAR AND LECTURE

 In his Master-Talk «Entwerferische Dinge – things for the world» Helge Oder will give a lecture about the importance of artifacts and aesthetics in the context of stakeholder integration and innovation in regional development and value creation structure.

 Helge Oder developed with the «Entwerferische Dinge» (the literal translation of «things of design» or «draft things» is insufficient to describe the meaning of the term) an independent concept that describes features and functions of artifacts in an epistemic-oriented design and development process.
 Further developing Hans-Jörg Rheinberger's approach to «Epistemisches Ding» (literally «epistemic thing»), the aesthetic «Arbeit an der Form» (literally «work on the form») is emphasized as an independent process of cognition and unique design.
 Artifacts are created.
 These «Entwerferischen Dinge» can be appropriated on an aesthetic level and they embody knowledge and offers of collaboration to various stakeholders.
 Artifacts are not only experienced as containers for ideally prefabricated content or technical functional contexts. «Entwerferische Dinge» represent qualitative and development steps that cannot be realized in another way that affirm the expertise and competence of professional stakeholders and at the same time encourage their further development.
 Collaboration is thereby initiated and moderated.

 Oder, H. (2019).
 Design and technology - an integrative process.
 In R. Michel (Ed.), Integrative Design - Essays and Projects.
 Basel: Birkhäuser Verlag.